ainokyto/react-todo-hooks/README.md

   ])
 ```

 The methods `addTask`, `completeTask` and `removeTask` handle the adding, completing and removing of each task.
-They're being defined within the `Todo` component and being passed as props to the `Task` component, which in turn is being called for each individual task in the JSX of `Todo` component:
+They're being defined within the `Todo` component and being passed as props to the `Task` component, which in turn is being called for each individual task in the JSX of `Todo` component, where an instance of the `Task` component is being returned for each element in the tasks array:

 ```javascript
   return (